hedaya-alkhaldy/hedaya-alkhaldy/README.md

 - 📫 How to reach me **hedaya.alkhaldy@gmail.com**

-- ⚡ Fun fact **Full of energy,passion for achievement,creativity and excellence**
+- ⚡ Fun fact **Full of energy,passion for achievement,creativity and excellence.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">